-Ray Tracing on Programmable Graphics Hardware
+Real-time Ray Tracing on Programmable Graphics Hardware

-Timothy J. Purcell

-Ian Buck

-William R. Mark \
+Timothy J. Purcell, Ian Buck, William R. Mark, Pat Hanrahan \

-Pat Hanrahan

-Stanford University
+Stanford University (Bill Mark is currently at NVIDIA)

 Abstract

 Recently a breakthrough has occurred in graphics hardware: fixed function pipelines have been replaced with programmable vertex and fragment processors.
 In the near future, the graphics pipeline is likely to evolve into a general programmable stream processor capable of more than simply feed-forward triangle rendering.